On Aliased Resizing and Surprising Subtleties in GAN Evaluation

 \lblsec{related} \myparagraph{Deep generative models.} A wide range of image and video synthesis applications~\cite{zhu2016generative,park2019SPADE,liu2019few,shrivastava2017learning} have been enabled, as a result of tremendous progress in deep generative models such as GANs~\cite{goodfellow2014generative,radford2015unsupervised,karras2018progressive,karras2019style,brock2019large}, VAEs~\cite{kingma2014auto,razavi2019generating, dcvae21}, autoregressive models~\cite{oord2016conditional}, flow-based models~\cite{dinh2017density,kingma2018glow}, and energy-based models~\cite{salakhutdinov2009deep,nijkamp2020anatomy,du2019implicit}.
-It is often relatively easier to evaluate individual model's performance on downstream computer vision and graphics tasks, as these tasks have a clear target for a given input.
+It is often relatively easier to evaluate individual model's performance on downstream computer vision and graphics tasks, as they have a clear target for a given input.
 However, evaluating unconditional generative models remains an open problem.
 It is still an important goal, as most generative models are not tailored to any downstream task. \myparagraph{Evaluating generative models.} The community has introduced many evaluation protocols.
 One idea is to conduct user studies on cloud-sourcing platforms for either assessing the samples' image quality~\cite{denton2015deep,salimans2016improved,zhou2019hype} or identifying duplicate images~\cite{arora2018gans}.
-Due to the subtle differences in user study protocols (e.g., UI design, fees, date/time), it is difficult to replicate results across different papers.
+Due to the subtle differences in user study protocols (e.g., UI design, fees, date/time), it is not easy to replicate results across different papers.
 Large-scale user studies can also be expensive, prohibiting its usage when evaluating hundreds of model variants and checkpoints during the development stage.
-Several works evaluate the generative model from a self-supervised feature learning perspective, by repurposing the learned discriminators~\cite{radford2015unsupervised} or accompanying encoders~\cite{donahue2019large} for a different, image classification task.
+Several methods propose evaluating generative models from a self-supervised feature learning perspective, by repurposing the learned discriminators~\cite{radford2015unsupervised} or accompanying encoders~\cite{donahue2019large} for a downstream classification task.
 However, the representation power of the discriminator or encoder does not directly reflect the generators' sample quality and diversity.
 In addition, not every generative model is trained with a discriminator or encoder.